Sport New Zealand Logo

 4. Openly express your philosophy: having formed a well-defined set of values and an articulable coaching philosophy, you can reinforce the process by expressing your philosophy to your athletes.
 This will not only help motivate you to remain true to your values in moments of difficulty, but may encourage your athletes to reflect on the values that they themselves would like to live by.

 5. Tie your philosophy to your coaching style: your coaching style should be an expression of your overall philosophy.
-Consider the way you coach, ensure that the two are aligned, and strive to be consistent in letting your philosophy guide your behaviour.
+Consider the way you coach, ensure that the two are aligned, and strive to be consistent in letting your coaching philosophy guide your behaviour.

 • Our coaching philosophy is the framework around which we build our coaching approach, encompassing things like our beliefs, values, and actions.

-• Before forming our philosophy, we should consider why we coach, and what coaching means to us.
+• Before forming our coaching philosophy, we should consider why we coach, and what coaching means to us.

 • We may need to adapt our coaching philosophy to suit our environment and the athletes we’re working with.

-• Philosophy and tactics are different; a coach’s tactical preferences are only a small part of their overarching philosophy.
+• Philosophy and tactics are different; a coach’s tactical preferences are only a small part of their overarching coaching philosophy.

-• Our coaching vision and philosophy can have a significant impact on the culture we create within our team.
+• Our vision and coaching philosophy can have a significant impact on the culture we create within our team.

 Image Source: Canva